perfsonar/docs/install_centos_netinstall.rst

 ***********************
-CentOS NetInstall Guide
+Toolkit NetInstall Guide
 ***********************

-The CentOS NetInstall distribution is an ISO image that can be mounted to a CD, DVD, or USB drive.
+The CentOS NetInstall distribution of the perfSONAR Toolkit is an ISO image that can be mounted to a CD, DVD, or USB drive.
 The image does not contain any of the packages, but will download them from a remote location at install time.
 The document describes step-by-step how to install the NetInstall distribution.

 .. seealso::  See :ref:`GettingChooseInstall` for more information on choosing an installation type.